suenerve/Discord-Username-Checker/README.md

 ---
 - Checks for a specific list of usernames.
 - Generates and checks for a specific given amount of usernames with a specific username length, (e.g 4 letters usernames.)
+- Supports Multi-Tokens.
 - Completely customizable.
+> - Hmm but what about proxies?
+Proxies **Does NOT** bypass the rate limit.
+The only thing could save you is Multi-Tokens.

  > Check <a href =#notes >notes</a> for a very important information before using this tool, and for some FAQ.
 And BEFORE opening an issue.

 # How to use